pycodehash/pycodehash/docs/datasets.md

 In the above table, we can see that the larger the dataset gets, the higher speedup ratio is.
 To create an `ApproximateHasher` in `pycodehash`, we only need to code the logic to obtain this metadata as a dictionary in the `collect_metadata` method, and the class does the rest.
+The hash of the metadata is invariant to the ordering of the keys.

 ## Supported Dataset types